 New Year's Eve holiday schedules

 - Check for closures and/or reduced hours.
 While New Year's Eve isn't a national holiday, scores of restaurants, tourist attractions and other businesses are either closed or have reduced hours on December 31.
 When you make your plans for the day, be sure to double-check whether all the spots on your itinerary are in fact open on New Year's Eve, even in the daytime.
-Expect most businesses to be closed on New Year's Day; see this list of tourist attractions open on the winter holidays for a handful of exceptions.
+Expect most businesses to be closed on New Year's Day.

 - Don't be left stranded.
 Amsterdam public transportation stops at around 8 p.m. on New Year's Eve, and only limited bus services resume around 12 a.m.
 If you don't want to shell out for a taxi, make sure you're close to your New Year's destination by the time services stop.
 You may also want to check the GVB (Amsterdam public transit) web site to find out whether your accommodations are on one of the limited bus routes for the return trip.